 “It’s critical to be very clear about when you’re meeting and where it will take place.
 [Try creating] a custom field with the meeting location to make sure you have the right video conference link.”

 5. Practice balancing accessibility and availability with “away” features

 One of the bigger challenges of being a remote worker is balancing your new schedule with the feeling of being “always on.”
 We all know someone who answers emails on the weekends or checks their email first thing in the morning—some of us feel like we have no choice but to be constantly plugged in.
 But job creep can lead to burnout and other negative workplace effects–so much so that the World Health Organization recently declared burnout an “occupational phenomenon.”

 When you’re working remotely, it’s important to differentiate between being accessible and being available.
 Taking breaks and establishing a structure to your workday is important no matter where your office is.
 That’s why Asana Certified Pro Paul Grobler recommends using the Asana “away” feature to let coworkers know you aren’t immediately answering tasks.
 Paul adds:

 “When working remotely, always be accessible but not always available.
 Protect your attention for focused work.
 When going on leave use the Asana feature to show yourself as away.
 This will help your team to know when you are on leave [if they’re] assigning tasks to you.”

 Working–and thriving–from anywhere

 Remote work can seem overwhelming, especially if it’s not something you’re used to doing.
-The best thing to do is keep lines of collaboration and communication open with your team.
-Overcommunicate if necessary, check out newly created tools for remote work, and stay healthy out there.
+The best thing to do is keep lines of collaboration and communication open with your team, and over communicate if necessary.
+Learn how Asana can help your team stay connected from anywhere, and stay healthy out there.